fuxingloh/solana-test-validator/README.md

-# Chainfile Solana
+# Solana Test Validator Container

-Part of the [Chainfile](https://chainfile.org) ecosystem, this library provides a Docker image for running `solana-test-validator` in a container for toolchain isolation.
+Provides a Docker image for running `solana-test-validator` in a container for toolchain isolation.
 This is particularly useful for language-agnostic development and parallelization of systems.

+> Initially created for use in [fuxingloh/chainfile](https://github.com/fuxingloh/chainfile).

 > The default [solanalabs/solana](https://hub.docker.com/r/solanalabs/solana) is an optimized image,
 > when used on a host system that does not support AVX, it will fail with the following error: